 Mosquito Lagoon Fishing, Trips and Information

-You are welcome to come and fish the Mosquito Lagoon with me.
-I am Captain Richard and I believe you will be thrilled to be guided on Florida’s Space Coast shallow, golden waterway adjacent to Canaveral National Seashore and Playalinda Beach this body of water is quite remarkable in many aspects.
-Its golden tint is because of the natural tannic trickling from the freshwater feeder tributaries and rain covered marshes fringing the lagoon’s shorelines.
+Join me on a guided fishing trip, on Florida’s Space Coast shallow, golden waterway.
+Adjacent to Canaveral National Seashore and Playalinda Beach this body of water is quite remarkable in many aspects.
+Its golden tint from the natural tannic trickling off the freshwater feeder tributaries and rain covered marshes fringe the lagoon’s shorelines.
 It’s also golden-red when the sunlight reflects off the backs of large schooling redfish often numbering in the hundreds.
 This is a sight my anglers enjoy while on their Mosquito Lagoon fishing trip.

 Fishing on Mosquito Lagoon North

 Northern Mosquito Lagoon near Oakhill and Apollo beach consist of winding waterways, islands, sandbars oyster bars, creeks, troughs, and holes.
 It’s not as bright as the southern part of the lagoon, but it can be every bit as productive.
 Many anglers caught-up in the sight fishing craze have forgotten how fun it is to catch fish with more traditional methods or modified versions that are tried and true.
 Here in the northern end, a smart angler can catch quantities of fish by merely using methods from live bait to slinging plugs such as top waters or jigs; fly fishers will like poppers and dahlberg diver type patterns that produce noise or wakes.